 Clinical Research Manager

 Esther Barlow serves as the Clinical Research Manager for the DCM Precision Medicine Study.
-She joined the Study in 2016 and provides overall management of our clinical research operations and personnel, including the OSU clinical research coordinator group and support staff.
+She joined the Study in 2016 and provides overall management of our clinical research operations and personnel, including The Ohio State University clinical research coordinator group and support staff.
 Esther’s role includes the training of personnel at new study sites, as well as managing all aspects of patient and family member recruitment and enrollment activities.
 Esther came to us with more than 10 years of experience in helping manage a large clinical trials group, with a focus area in the training of Clinical Research Coordinators.
 She earned her bachelor’s degree in biology and is Association of Clinical Research Professionals (ACRP) certified.
 You may contact Esther via email at Esther.Barlow@osumc.edu or her office phone number at 614-688-9815.

 Caty Palma Escobar, BS

 Clinical Research Coordinator